Blog

 (b) Conversion-focused business site:

-If you are planning on using the website to attract a steady flow of new business, you’ll need a more polished website that is set up to convert visitors and displays your previous work in an engaging way.
+If you are planning on using the website to attract a steady flow of new business, you’ll need a more polished website that is set up to convert visitors and engagingly displays your previous work.
 These sites are good for service-focused small businesses.

 (c) Basic ecommerce site:

 If you want to sell your products or services online and take payment on your website, you require an ecommerce site.
 An ecommerce site has various features that put it in a specific category of websites.
-These include a product database, shopping cart functionality, payment gateway and configuration of a shipping matrix.
+These include a product database, shopping cart functionality, payment gateway, and shipping matrix configuration.

 (d) Custom feature-rich site: